OpenClassrooms-Student-Center/community/content/students/louis.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Apprendre à développer des applications iOS
-short_description: Passionné d'informatique, je suis curieux et touche à tout dans ce domaine, j'aimerais apprendre à développer des applications mobiles sur iOS
+short_description: Passionné d'informatique, j'aimerais apprendre à développer des applications mobiles sur iOS

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students